Stoma problems by StoCare.

 A photo of a woman helping a child cross monkey bars outdoors. she has a stoma bag visible on her jeans waistband.

-Adapting to living with a stoma can be psychologically and emotionally challenging.
+Adapting to a stoma can be psychologically and emotionally challenging.
 Issues like body image concerns, anxiety, or depression are common, especially early in the adjustment process.

 Causes of mental health problems in ostomates